-The DSL and headteacher will log behaviour and safeguarding issues related to online safety.
+The DSL logs behaviour and safeguarding issues related to online safety.
+An incident report log can be found in appendix 5.

 This policy will be reviewed every year by the Senior Leadership Team and DSL yearly.
-At every review, the policy will be shared with the governing board.
-Each review should reflect the current changes and risk both in school, locally and nationally.
+At every review, the policy will be shared with the governing body.
+The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.